nixworks/public/news/2014/06/16/README.md

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court finds against the Republic of Argentina on a discovery issue in its litigation against hedge fund NML Capital, and refuses to hear appeals on the substantive issues in the same litigation: a victory for hold-out bond-holders against a defaulting sovereign. ](/news/2014/06/16/the-u-s-supreme-court-finds-against-the-republic-of-argentina-on-a-discovery-issue-in-its-litigation-against-hedge-fund-nml-capital-and-re.md)
-_Context: hedge fund, Argentina, Supreme Court of the United States_
+_Context: Supreme Court of the United States, hedge fund, Argentina_

 ##### Warrant
 ### [A warrant is issued for the arrest of Peter O'Neill, Prime Minister of Papua New Guinea, in relation to a fraud case related to alleged payment of millions of dollars in illegal payments to a law firm.
 The Supreme Court of Papua New Guinea later stays the warrant. ](/news/2014/06/16/a-warrant-is-issued-for-the-arrest-of-peter-o-neill-prime-minister-of-papua-new-guinea-in-relation-to-a-fraud-case-related-to-alleged-paym.md)